Social roles that a person plays in society. Social role

 See what “Social role” is in other dictionaries:

-Social role- a stereotypical model of human behavior, objectively set by the social position of the individual in the system of social or personal relations.
-The role is defined by: name; the position of the individual; performed function in the system of social relations; and… … Business glossary
+Social role- a stereotypical model of human behavior, objectively specified by the social position of an individual in the system of social or personal relations.
+The role is determined by: title; the position of the individual; the function performed in the system of social relations; And… … Dictionary of business terms

 Social role- (see Social role) ...
 Human ecology

-Social role- Normally approved by the society way of behavior expected from everyone holding a given social position.
-Social roles typical for a given society are assimilated by a person in the process of his socialization.
-S.r. directly related to ... ...
-Dictionary of Sociolinguistic Terms
+Social role- A normatively approved by society mode of behavior expected from everyone occupying a given social position.
+Social roles typical for a given society are acquired by a person in the process of his socialization.
+S.r. directly related to...
+Dictionary of sociolinguistic terms

-The status of children is usually subordinate to adults, and children are expected to be deferential to the latter.
-The status of soldiers is different from that of civilians; the role of soldiers is associated with risk taking and taking oaths, which is not the case for other populations.
-The status of women is different from that of men, and therefore they are expected to behave differently from men.
+Children's status is usually subordinate to adults, and children are expected to be respectful towards the latter.
+The status of soldiers is different from that of civilians; The role of soldiers is associated with risk and fulfillment of the oath, which cannot be said about other groups of the population.
+Women have a different status from men and are therefore expected to behave differently than men.
 Each individual can have big number statuses, and those around him have the right to expect him to perform roles in accordance with these statuses.
-In this sense, status and role are two sides of the same phenomenon: if status is a set of rights, privileges and obligations, then a role is an action within this set of rights and obligations.
-The social role consists of: role expectation (expectation) and the performance of this role (play).
+In this sense, status and role are two sides of the same phenomenon: if status is a set of rights, privileges and responsibilities, then a role is an action within the framework of this set of rights and responsibilities.
+A social role consists of role expectations (expectation) and the performance of this role (game).

-Institutionalized: the institution of marriage, family (social roles of mother, daughter, wife)
+Institutionalized: institution of marriage, family (social roles of mother, daughter, wife)

-Conventional: accepted by agreement (a person may refuse to accept them)
+Conventional: accepted by agreement (a person can refuse to accept them)

-Cultural norms are learned mainly through role learning.
-For example, a person who is mastering the role of a military man becomes familiar with the customs, moral standards and the laws specific to the status of the role.
-Only a few norms are accepted by all members of society, the adoption of most norms depends on the status of a particular person.
-What is acceptable for one status turns out to be unacceptable for another.
-Thus, socialization as a process of teaching generally accepted ways and methods of actions and interactions is the most important process of teaching role behavior, as a result of which the individual really becomes a part of society.
+Cultural norms are learned primarily through role learning.
+For example, a person who masters the role of a military man becomes familiar with the customs moral standards and laws specific to the status of a given role.
+Only a few norms are accepted by all members of society; the acceptance of most norms depends on the status of a particular individual.
+What is acceptable for one status is unacceptable for another.
+Thus, socialization as the process of learning generally accepted ways and methods of actions and interactions is the most important process of learning role behavior, as a result of which the individual truly becomes a part of society.

 Types of social roles

-The types of social roles are determined by the variety of social groups, activities and relationships in which the person is included.
+The types of social roles are determined by the variety of social groups, types of activities and relationships in which the individual is included.
 Depending on social relations, social and interpersonal social roles are distinguished.

 Social roles are associated with social status, profession or type of activity (teacher, student, student, salesperson).
-These are standardized impersonal roles based on rights and responsibilities, regardless of who plays those roles.
-Social and demographic roles are distinguished: husband, wife, daughter, son, grandson ...
-Man and woman are also social roles, biologically predetermined and presupposing specific ways of behavior, enshrined in social norms and customs.
+These are standardized impersonal roles, built on the basis of rights and responsibilities, regardless of who plays these roles.
+There are socio-demographic roles: husband, wife, daughter, son, grandson...
+Man and woman are also social roles, biologically predetermined and presupposing specific modes of behavior, enshrined in social norms and customs.

-Interpersonal roles are associated with interpersonal relationships that are regulated on an emotional level (leader, offended, neglected, family idol, loved one, etc.).
+Interpersonal roles are associated with interpersonal relationships that are regulated at the emotional level (leader, offended, neglected, family idol, loved one, etc.).

-In life, in interpersonal relationships, each person acts in some kind of dominant social role, a kind of social role as the most typical individual image familiar to others.
-It is extremely difficult to change the familiar image both for the person himself and for the perception of the people around him.
-The longer a group exists, the more familiar the dominant social roles of each member of the group become for those around them, and the more difficult it is to change the stereotype of behavior habitual for those around them.
+In life, in interpersonal relationships, each person acts in some dominant social role, a unique social role as the most typical individual image, familiar to others.
+Changing a habitual image is extremely difficult both for the person himself and for the perception of the people around him.
+The longer a group exists, the more familiar the dominant social roles of each group member become to those around them and the more difficult it is to change the behavior pattern habitual to those around them.

-The main characteristics of the social role are highlighted by the American sociologist Tolcot Parsons.
-He proposed the following four characteristics of any role.
+The main characteristics of the social role were highlighted by the American sociologist Talcott Parsons.
+He suggested the following four characteristics of any role.

 By scale.
-Some of the roles can be severely limited, while others are blurred.
+Some roles may be strictly limited, while others may be blurred.

-By the method of receipt.
-Roles are divided into prescribed and conquered (also called achievable).
+By method of receipt.
+Roles are divided into prescribed and conquered (they are also called achieved).

-By the degree of formalization.
-Activity can proceed both within strictly established frameworks and arbitrarily.
+According to the degree of formalization.
+Activities can take place either within strictly established limits or arbitrarily.

 By types of motivation.
-Personal profit, public benefit, etc. can act as motivation.
+The motivation can be personal profit, public good, etc.

 The scope of the role depends on the range of interpersonal relationships.
 The larger the range, the larger the scale.
-For example, the social roles of spouses are very large, since a wide range of relationships is established between husband and wife.
-On the one hand, these are interpersonal relationships based on a variety of feelings and emotions; on the other hand, relations are regulated by normative acts and, in a certain sense, are formal.
-Participants in this social interaction are interested in the most diverse aspects of each other's life, their relationship is practically unlimited.
-In other cases, when the relationship is strictly determined by social roles (for example, the relationship between the seller and the buyer), interaction can only take place on a specific occasion (in this case, a purchase).
-Here the scale of the role is reduced to a narrow circle of specific issues and is small.
+For example, the social roles of spouses have a very large scale, since the widest range of relationships is established between husband and wife.
+On the one hand, these are interpersonal relationships based on a variety of feelings and emotions; on the other hand, relations are regulated by regulations and, in a certain sense, are formal.
+The participants in this social interaction are interested in a variety of aspects of each other’s lives, their relationships are practically unlimited.
+In other cases, when relationships are strictly defined by social roles (for example, the relationship between a seller and a buyer), interaction can only be carried out for a specific reason (in this case, purchases).
+Here the scope of the role is limited to a narrow range of specific issues and is small.

-The way of getting a role depends on how inevitable the given role is for a person.
-So, the roles of a young man, old man, man, woman are automatically determined by the age and gender of a person and do not require special efforts to acquire them.
-There can only be the problem of matching your role, which already exists as a given.
-Other roles are achieved or even won in the process of a person's life and as a result of purposeful special efforts.
-For example, the role of a student, researcher, professor, etc. These are almost all roles related to the profession and any achievements of a person.
+The way a role is acquired depends on how inevitable the role is for the person.
+Thus, the roles of a young man, an old man, a man, a woman are automatically determined by the age and gender of a person and do not require special efforts to acquire them.
+There can only be a problem of compliance with one’s role, which already exists as a given.
+Other roles are achieved or even won during the course of a person's life and as a result of targeted special efforts.
+For example, the role of student, researcher, professor, etc. These are almost all roles related to the profession and any achievements of a person.

-Formalization as a descriptive characteristic of a social role is determined by the specifics of the interpersonal relations of the bearer of this role.
-Some roles presuppose the establishment of only formal relations between people with rigid regulation of the rules of behavior; others, on the contrary, are only informal; still others can combine both formal and informal relationships.
-Obviously, the relationship of a traffic police representative with a traffic offender should be determined by formal rules, and the relationship between loved ones - by feelings.
+Formalization as a descriptive characteristic of a social role is determined by the specifics of interpersonal relationships of the bearer of this role.
+Some roles involve the establishment of only formal relationships between people with strict regulation of rules of behavior; others, on the contrary, are only informal; still others may combine both formal and informal relationships.
+It is obvious that the relationship between a traffic police representative and a traffic rule violator should be determined by formal rules, and relationships between close people should be determined by feelings.
 Formal relationships are often accompanied by informal ones, in which emotionality is manifested, because a person, perceiving and evaluating another, shows sympathy or antipathy towards him.
-This happens when people interact for a while and the relationship becomes relatively stable.
+This happens when people have been interacting for a while and the relationship has become relatively stable.

-Motivation depends on the needs and motives of the person.
+Motivation depends on the needs and motives of a person.
 Different roles are driven by different motives.
-Parents, caring for the welfare of their child, are guided primarily by a sense of love and care; the leader works in the name of the cause, etc.
+Parents, caring for the well-being of their child, are guided primarily by a feeling of love and care; the leader works for the sake of the cause, etc.

 Some people confuse this concept with status.
-But these terms mean absolutely different manifestations...
+But these terms mean absolutely different manifestations.
 The concept of role was introduced by psychologist T. Parsons.
-K. Horney and I. Hoffmann used it in their works.
-They revealed the characteristics of the concept in more detail and conducted interesting research.
+K. Horney and I. Hoffman used it in their works.
+They revealed the characteristics of the concept in more detail and conducted interesting studies.

 Social role - what is it?

-By definition, a social role is behavior that society has found acceptable for people in a particular status.
-The social roles of a person change, depending on who he is at the moment.
-Society prescribes to a son or daughter to behave in the same way, rather than, say, an employee, mother or woman.
+According to the definition, a social role is behavior that society has deemed acceptable for people in a particular status.
+A person's social roles change depending on who he is in this moment.
+Society dictates that a son or daughter behave in one way than, say, a worker, a mother, or a woman.

-What is included in the concept of a social role:
+What is included in the concept of social role:

 2. The appearance of the individual.
-He, too, must comply with the norms of society.
-A man wearing a dress or skirt in a number of countries will be perceived negatively, just like the head of the office who comes to work in a dirty robe.
+He must also conform to the norms of society.
+A man wearing a dress or skirt in a number of countries will be perceived negatively, just like an office manager who comes to work in a dirty robe.

-3. Motivation of the individual.
-The environment approves and reacts negatively not only to human behavior, but also to his inner aspirations.
-Motives are assessed based on the expectations of other people, which are built on a generally accepted understanding.
-A bride who marries because of material benefits will be perceived negatively in certain societies, love and sincere feelings are expected from her, and not commercialism.
+3. Individual motivation.
+The environment approves and reacts negatively not only to a person’s behavior, but also to his inner aspirations.
+Motives are assessed based on the expectations of other people, which are built on the generally accepted understanding.
+A bride who marries for material benefits will be perceived negatively in certain societies; love and sincere feelings are expected from her, and not commercialism.

-The value of the social role in human life
+The importance of social role in human life

-Changing behaviors can be costly for the individual.
-Our social roles are determined by the expectations of other people, without justifying them, we risk being left outcasts.
-A person who decides to break these peculiar rules is unlikely to build relationships with the rest of society.
-They will condemn him, try to change him.
+Changing behavioral responses can be costly for an individual.
+Our social roles are determined by the expectations of other people; if we fail to meet them, we risk remaining outcasts.
+A person who decides to break these peculiar rules is unlikely to build relationships with other members of society.
+They will condemn him and try to change him.
 In some cases, such an individual is perceived as mentally abnormal, although the doctor did not make such a diagnosis.

 Signs of a social role

 This concept is also associated with the profession and type of human activity.
 This also affects how the social role is manifested.
-We expect a different appearance, speech and deeds from a university student and a schoolchild.
-A woman, in our understanding, should not do what is included in the concept of a man's normal behavior.
-And a doctor has no right to act in a work environment in the same way as a salesman or an engineer would.
-The social role in the profession is manifested in the appearance, the use of terms.
-Violating these rules can be considered a bad specialist.
+We expect different appearance, speech and actions from a university student and from a schoolchild.
+A woman, in our understanding, should not do what is included in the concept of normal behavior of a man.
+And a doctor does not have the right to act in a work environment in the same way as a salesman or engineer would act.
+The social role in the profession is manifested in appearance, the use of terms.
+By violating these rules, you can be considered a bad specialist.

 How are social status and social role related?

 These concepts mean completely different things.
 But at the same time, social statuses and roles are very closely related.
-The first gives a person rights and obligations, the second explains what kind of behavior society expects from him.
-A man who becomes a father must support his child, and it is assumed that he will take time to communicate with his son.
-The expectations of the environment in this case can be very precise or blurry.
-It depends on the culture of the country where the person lives and is brought up.
+The first gives a person rights and responsibilities, the second explains what behavior society expects from him.
+A man who becomes a father must support his child, and he is expected to devote time to communicating with his offspring.
+The expectations of the environment in this case can be very precise or vague.
+It depends on the culture of the country where the person lives and is raised.

 Types of social roles

-Psychologists divide the concept into 2 main categories - interpersonal and related to status.
+Psychologists divide the concept into 2 main categories - interpersonal and status-related.
 The first are associated with emotional relationships - the leader, the favorite in the team, the soul of the company.
-The social roles of the individual, depending on the official position, are more determined by the profession, type of activity and family - husband, child, salesman.
-This category is impersonal, the behavioral reactions in them are defined more clearly than in the first group.
+The social roles of the individual, depending on the official position, are more determined by profession, type of activity and family - husband, child, salesman.
+This category is impersonal; behavioral reactions in them are more clearly defined than in the first group.

 Each social role is different:

 1. By the degree of its formalization and scale.
-There are those where behavior is spelled out very clearly and those where expected actions and reactions by the environment are described vaguely.
+There are those where the behavior is very clearly defined and those where the expected actions and reactions by the environment are described vaguely.

 Individual role

 Each person has several functions at the same time.
 Performing each of them, he is forced to behave in a certain way.
-The individual social role of an individual is associated with the interests and motives of a person.
-Each of us perceives ourselves somewhat differently from how other people see us, so our own assessment of behavior and the perception of it by other people can differ greatly.
-Let's say a teenager may consider himself quite mature, having the right to make a number of decisions, but for the parents he will still be a child.
+The individual social role of a person is related to the interests and motives of a person.
+Each of us perceives ourselves somewhat differently from how other people see us, so our own assessment of behavior and other people's perception of it can differ greatly.
+Let's say a teenager may consider himself quite mature, having the right to make a number of decisions, but for his parents he will still be a child.

-This category is related to emotional sphere...
-Such a social role of a person is often assigned to him by a certain group of people.
-An individual can be considered a merry fellow, a favorite, a leader, a loser.
-Based on the perception of the individual by the group, the environment expects a certain standard response from the person.
-If it is assumed that a teenager is not only a son and a student, but also a joker and a bully, his actions will be evaluated through the prism of these unofficial statuses.
+This category is associated with emotional sphere.
+This social role of a person is often assigned to him by a certain group of people.
+An individual can be considered a fun guy, a favorite, a leader, a loser.
+Based on the group’s perception of the individual, the environment expects a certain standard response from the person.
+If it is assumed that a teenager is not only a son and a student, but also a joker and a bully, his actions will be assessed through the prism of these unofficial statuses.

 Social roles in the family are also interpersonal.
-It is not uncommon for one of the children to have the status of a pet.
-In this case, conflicts between children and parents become pronounced and occur more often.
-Psychologists advise avoiding the assignment of interpersonal statuses within the family, because in this situation its members are forced to rebuild their behavioral reactions, which leads to a change in personality, and not always for the better.
+There are often situations when one of the children has the status of a favorite.
+In this case, conflicts between children and parents become pronounced and arise more often.
+Psychologists advise avoiding assigning interpersonal statuses within the family, because in this situation its members are forced to rebuild behavioral reactions, which leads to personality changes, and not always for the better.

 New social roles of youth

-They appeared in connection with a change in the social order.
-The development of Internet communication has led to the fact that the social roles of young people have changed, become more varied.
+They appeared in connection with a change in social structure.
+The development of Internet communication has led to the fact that the social roles of young people have changed and become more variable.
 Development also contributed to this.
-Modern teenagers are more and more guided not by official statuses, but by those that are accepted in their society - punk, vaper.
-The appropriation of such perception can be group and individual.
+Modern teenagers are increasingly focusing not on official statuses, but on those that are accepted in their society - punk, vaper.
+The assignment of such perception can be group or individual.

-Modern psychologists argue that behavior that is considered normal for the environment is inherent not in a healthy person, but in a neurotic.
-With this fact, they associate an ever-increasing number of people who are not forced to turn to specialists for help.
+Modern psychologists argue that behavior considered normal for the environment is not characteristic of a healthy person, but of a neurotic person.
+They associate this fact with the ever-increasing number of people who are not forced to turn to specialists for help.

-In sociology, functions indicate what consequences (for society, for its individual members) actions performed by this or that person have.
+In sociology, functions indicate what consequences (for society and its individual members) actions performed by a particular person have.

 • position in society;